 Mark Lewisohn was born on 16 June 1958 in London NW9, to parents Jo and Philip.
 He went to Glebe Primary School in nearby Kenton, and – after his family relocated in 1969 – to Pinner Grammar School.
-He worked in several admin posts at the BBC 1974–81, was appointed to the newly-created position of research manager at trade magazine Music Week (when temporarily called Music & Video Week), and then, in 1983, went freelance as a writer-researcher-historian, intent on turning his lifelong interest in the Beatles (and much else) into his profession.
-He's never returned to a normal job since, having now passed 36 years of living off his wits.
+He worked in several admin posts at the BBC 1974–81, was appointed to the newly-created position of research manager at trade magazine Music Week (Music & Video Week), and then, in 1983, went freelance as a writer-researcher-historian, intent on turning his lifelong interest in the Beatles (and much else) into his profession.
+He's never returned to a normal job since, having notched 40 years of living off his wits.

-Involved in many interesting creative projects right through the 1980s, 1990s, 2000s and now 2010s, Mark's full CV would extend to plenty of pages.
+Involved in many interesting creative projects from the 1980s to 2020s, Mark's full CV would extend to plenty of pages.
 He wrote for the BBC's weekly programme journal Radio Times for fifteen years, which led to his backbreaking encyclopedia Radio Times Guide To TV Comedy (two editions, 1998 and 2003).

 Mark was employed in all aspects of The Beatles Anthology, their own official history – working as researcher and consultant to the Apple Corps TV series (and subsequent video and DVD releases), and as right-hand-man to producer George Martin on the three double-CD audio releases, and finally as a contributing editor on the book.